oci-labs/oci.treeview/README.md

 }
 ```

-## Select node function
+## Select Node Function

-The select node function is in the transcluded markup scope and can be used to select (expand or collapse) the current node when something on the custom markup is selected (not just the icons):
+The `selectNode` function is in the transcluded markup scope and can be used to select (expand or collapse) the current node when something on the custom markup is selected (not just the icons):

 ```html
 <oci.treeview tree="treeData" on-select-node="getMoreData">